-While regional disparities have narrowed, especially after a period of rapid growth post-WWII, the analysis above suggests a slowdown in both absolute and conditional convergence across many countries since 1980.
+While regional disparities have narrowed, especially after a period of rapid growth post-World War II, the empirical facts documented in Section 2 suggest a slowdown in both absolute and conditional convergence across many countries since 1980.
 Growth decelerated mostly everywhere, but less in regions with the highest population density.
 In this section, we highlight a few prominent theories linking this phenomenon to concurrent trends in the last decades.
-These include skill-biased technical change, the advent of information and communication technology (ICT), structural transformation toward services, and increased exposure to globalization.
+These include skill-biased technical change, the advent of information and communication technology (ICT), structural transformation toward services, and increased exposure to globalisation.

 A leading explanation for the slowdown in regional convergence in the U.S. since the 1980s is skill-biased technical change (see e.g. Katz and Murphy, 1992).
-Technological advancements disproportionately favoring skilled workers over their unskilled counterparts can widen the wage gap between the two groups.7 The impact of skill-biased technical change is particularly pronounced in larger cities, where there is a higher concentration of skilled workers and advanced technologies.
+Technological advancements disproportionately favouring skilled workers over their unskilled counterparts can widen the wage gap between the two groups.
+The impact of skill-biased technical change is particularly pronounced in larger cities, where there is a higher concentration of skilled workers and advanced technologies.

-The literature offers different explanations for why skill-biased technical change has a greater effect in larger cities.
-Diamond (2016) finds that skillbiased technical change is accelerated by endogenous amenities in large cities, creating a self-reinforcing cycle that attracts relatively more skilled labor.
+The literature offers several explanations for this amplification.
+Diamond (2016) finds that endogenous amenities in large cities accelerate skill-biased technical change, creating a self-reinforcing cycle that attracts relatively more skilled labour.
 An influx of skilled workers further promotes higher productivity, widening the gap between large and small cities.
-Rubinton (2022) highlights a similar dynamic, showing that firms in larger cities, which benefit from bigger markets, better amenities, and higher productivity for skilled workers, are strongly incentivized to adopt skill-biased technologies.
+Rubinton (2022) highlights a similar dynamic, showing that firms in larger cities, which benefit from bigger markets, better amenities, and higher productivity for skilled workers, are strongly incentivised to adopt skill-biased technologies.
 This trend leads to divergence between larger and smaller cities over time.
-Spillovers among high-skilled specifically workers in large cities may also be a factor.
+Spillovers among high-skilled workers in large cities may also be a factor.
 Giannone (2022) shows that a substantial share of the reversal in regional convergence since the 1980s can be attributed to this subset of workers.
 To explain this phenomenon, Giannone (2022) uses a spatial framework that incorporates heterogeneous workers and skill-biased technical change, extending the work of Desmet, Nagy and Rossi-Hansberg (2018).
 The model suggests that the impact of skill-biased technical change is more pronounced in high-skill regions when local knowledge spillovers among high-skilled workers are substantial.

-7This phenomenon has been extensively studied in the context of the labor market, with implications for regional economic disparities.
+9This phenomenon has been extensively studied in the context of the labour market, with implications for regional economic disparities.

-Another strand of literature highlights how technological advancements, especially in the form of information and communication technology (ICT), have contributed to regional divergence.8 Eckert, Ganapati and Walsh (2022) investigate the geographic impact of the widespread adoption of ICT since the 1980s.
+Another strand of literature highlights how technological advancements, especially in the form of information and communication technology (ICT), have contributed to regional divergence.
+10 Eckert, Ganapati and Walsh (2022) study the geographic impact of the widespread adoption of ICT since the 1980s.
 They find that the accelerated growth in wealthier urban areas can be attributed to specific service industries that are intensive in the use of ICT.
-Their findings are explained through a model where the complementarity between labor and capital depends on the level of firm output.
-In high-productivity areas, labor demand therefore increases by more in response to declining ICT prices.
+Their findings are explained through a model where the complementarity between labour and capital depends on the level of firm output.
+In high-productivity areas, labour demand therefore increases by more in response to declining ICT prices.
 This pattern is consistent with the observed trend of relatively faster growth since 1980 in regions with the highest density of economic activity.